Squid-Elite/squid-menu/README.md

-hi uhh this is the squid menu
-supa kool, still work in progress
+hi uhh this is the squid menu, supa kool, still work in progress